 - 1. Recess is part of the daily school schedule.
-We ask your cooperation in providing proper clothing for your child. - 2.
-During inclement weather, recess may be shortened or held indoors. - 3.
-Pupils should remain indoors during recess only for emergency situations.
+We ask for your cooperation in providing proper clothing for your child (coats, hats, gloves, etc. when cold) - 2.
+During inclement weather such as severe cold (wind chill of 20 degree F and below), rain, snow, ice, or other unsafe conditions recess will be moved indoors. - 3.
 If children are restricted from recess there must be a written note from the physician on file.
 Exercise and fresh air improve academic performance.